 The red cape of the creatures is a brilliant stroke.
 (Actually it was a last resort, late in the production, since the original creature design did not work at all.)
 It plays beautifully not just together with the villagers’ notion of red being the “bad colour”, but also in interaction with the “safe colour” of yellow, in the cloaks that are used on guard duty in the watchtowers or when performing tasks near the village border.
-(Yellow, the colour of cowardice, is a great fit for the fearful villagers.)
+(Yellow, the colour of cowardice, is a great fit for the fearful villagers.
+Even though suggested by many, a connection to the US terror alert codes is not obviously meaningful; yellow is not a safe colour there.)
 Especially during the long quest sequence through the woods, the figures clad in cloaks in feverish red and yellow, seen against a barren landscape devoid of colour, take on an air of being elemental forces struggling it out in a symbolic arena.

 When Ivy is introduced in earnest, her uniqueness is signalled by a blue dress, a colour hardly used by anyone else in the village.
 To lend even more visual punch and mystique to her introduction, she is shown in two clearly marked, stylised positions, frontal and in profile related to the camera.
 When she is “re-introduced” at the start of the quest by appearing for the first time in the cloak of the “safe colour”, the stylised positioning is reversed.
 Her red hair is, of course, one some level also interacting with the film’s colour scheme.
 (Curiously, her “helmet” of hair is replaced with a yellow hood.)